PrivacyEngineer/data-512-final/README.md

-# Analysis of Tweeter Activity for the 115th Congress of the United States of America.
+# Analysis of Twitter Activity for the 115th Congress of the United States of America.

 ## Context